Kristina01111000/Drws_site/README.md

 work on spreadsheet for videos

-Make slides: tell him about issues with the backgrounds, faces, awkward looking poses, weird hand gestures etc that none of thm are finalized
+Make slides: tell him about issues with the backgrounds, faces, awkward looking poses, weird hand gestures etc that none of thm are finalized, all new ones will have 50 px of white space added